heiswayi/heiswayi.nrird.com/_posts/2017-02-11-commonly-use-php-functions-in-my-php-projects.md

 comments: true
 ---

-Few years ago, I have been actively developing web applications in PHP and some of my old PHP project source codes are backed up on my [GitHub](https://github.com/heiswayi).
+Few years ago, I have been actively developing web applications in PHP and some of my old PHP project source code are backed up on my [GitHub](https://github.com/heiswayi).
 Within that period, I have been using these PHP custom functions for most of my PHP projects.
 Some of these code snippets are created by my own to suit my development requirements.

 ### Hash user password